 Befriending someone from a different country, who has a different mother tongue, is perhaps one of the most challenging yet rewarding educations you can ever grant yourself.
 You’re never more motivated to learn than when your mate’s cultural references include characters and brands that have you frantically slapping phrases into Google – just so you can get the joke.

-From my time travelling and living abroad, I’ve made lifelong friends from places like China, France, Ecuador, Venezuela, the Czech Republic and Colombia.
-While it’s not always easy to pin my friends down and spend time with them, whenever we do meet up I feel entirely energised and grateful for their company.
+From my time traveling and living abroad, I’ve made lifelong friends from places like China, France, Ecuador, Venezuela, the Czech Republic and Colombia.
+While it’s not always easy to pin my friends down and spend time with them, whenever we do meet up I feel entirely energized and grateful for their company.
 With them, any time we hang out becomes an unintentional (and highly enjoyable) lesson in life.

 Making new friends can get progressively more difficult throughout life.
-But – whether it’s a pal from that intimidating French exchange you were coaxed into aged 12, a colleague from work who’s now moved abroad or a fellow adventurer you meet while travelling – international friendships have so much to offer.
+But – whether it’s a pal from that intimidating French exchange you were coaxed into aged 12, a colleague from work who’s now moved abroad or a fellow adventurer you meet while traveling – international friendships have so much to offer.
 Here’s why:

 Insight into different cultures

 Having friends from different countries gives you insight into different cultures without you even realizing it’s happening.

 Maybe it’s an anecdote from their childhood, or tales of how birthdays are typically celebrated in their country.
 Perhaps they confide in you about a habit or trait that they find infuriating because in their culture it’s deemed rude.
 Either way, international friends open your eyes to different ways of living and viewing the world.